Vishalqw78/SpotifyDataCLI/README.md

 Whether you are a casual listener or a power user, this CLI tool is an excellent way to discover which songs you are obsessed with.

+- Please note that this CLI tool is currently in development mode and only authorized persons should use it.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)